 The Department of Radiology at Penn Medicine has maintained a top NIH research funding position among American radiology departments for over 25 years.
-Our overall strength derives from its multidisciplinary focus, the close integration between basic science researchers and clinician-investigators, and blending of disease-oriented and basic science and technology programs.
+Our overall strength derives from our multidisciplinary focus, the close integration between basic science researchers and clinician-investigators, and blending of disease-oriented and basic science and technology programs.

 Radiology research includes basic development of novel instruments and approaches for medical imaging, to translational research designed to move new methods from the bench to the bedside, to clinical trials to using validated methods to answer clinical and biologic questions.
 Efforts encompass a wide range of modalities - MRI, PET, CT, ultrasound, and optical imaging – and scientific disciplines - instrumentation physics, chemistry for imaging probe development, and the computer science and applied mathematics for image analysis and informatics.
 Work also includes a range of physiologic systems and disease process that include cancer, cardiovascular disease, musculoskeletal physiology, neuropsychiatric physiology and disorders, and pulmonary medicine.

-Our department’s resources that support imaging-related research through core facilities and research training.
-In addition, we highlight our active research labs and centers listed under one of the following broad categories of research:
+Our department’s resources support imaging-related research through core facilities and research training.
+Active research labs and centers are listed under one of the following broad categories of research:

 - Biomedical Informatics – Studies of the science of information related to medical imaging, including image analysis and the integration of data from medical imaging into scientific research and clinical practice.